Skip to Content

 Next in our guide to festive things to do in Dublin at Christmas is Gifted.

-Gifted – The Contemporary Craft & Design Fair is back again in 2024, running from December 4th – 8th in the RDS.
+Gifted – The Contemporary Craft & Design Fair will likely be back again in 2026, running at the beginning of December in the RDS.

 Gifted is Ireland’s premier event for craft and design enthusiasts.
 Showcasing over 400 Designers, Makers, and Independent Retailers, it offers a selection of unique independent brands and artisan food producers.